-- 1. Upon entering the classroom all students must have the device on silent mode and put away and out of sight - 2.
-Each teacher, at their discretion, may allow device usage for an assignment only. - 3.
-If the device is heard or seen, the teacher will confiscate the device and send it to the office - 4.
+- 1. Upon entering the classroom all students must have the device on silent mode and will place cellphone into classroom holder for the entire class period. - 2.
+Each teacher, at their discretion, may allow device usage during times within their class period. - 3.
+If the student refuses to place their device in the holder inside the classroom; they will be sent to the office for insubordination. - 4.
 The school is not responsible for lost or damaged devices. - 5.
 Consequences will be progressive according to the student's current status.